22 Top-Rated Things to Do in California

 Sonoma County Farm Trails lists farms that are open to the public.
-Happy Apples Farm has a picnic area and a farm stand that offers seasonal orchard apples.
-Lavender Bee Farm grows fields of organic lavender plants and sells soap, bouquets, and lavender oil at its farm boutique.
+Happy Apples Farm in Healdsburg has a picnic area and a farm stand that sells apples from its organic orchard.
+Lavender Bee Farm grows fields of organic lavender plants and sells soap, bouquets, lavender blossom honey, and lavender oil at its farm boutique.

 McEvoy Ranch, a family-owned organic olive-tree estate, produces extra-virgin olive oil made in the Tuscan style and also has workshops and tours available by reservation.
 Bivalve Dairy in Petaluma is an organic farm that welcomes the public for guided tours.

 Visitors could also sample the local bounty by taking a food tour.
 The Small-Group Sonoma Walking Food Tour allow participants to taste locally made artisanal cheeses, olive oil, and chocolates.
 The tour also includes a progressive lunch at various food shops on the historic plaza in downtown Sonoma, as well as a visit to the Mission San Francisco Solano.